Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

    - NGINX is a lightweight and efficient web server.
    - We will be using it as a web server that we will configure to serve our application on port 80.
 It serves the React build files to users and also proxies API requests to the Internal Load Balancer.

-1. To get started, install NGINX by executing the following command:
+**a.
+To get started, install NGINX by executing the following command:**
 ```
 sudo amazon-linux-extras install nginx1 -y  # This command didnt work because of the different version OS(Amazon Linux 2023)
 ```